Be Smart When Clearing Old Man Winter’s Snow

 “You should take small bites with the shovel, take little loads, try not to take giant loads.
 Snow can be very heavy and it's repetitive.
 Try not to twist with your back, lift with your legs and make sure that you have a good working snow shovel that’s the right size for the job,” explains Dr. John Hafner, emergency medicine physician at OSF HealthCare Saint Francis Medical Center in Peoria, Illinois.

 OSF Saint Francis sees more than 76,000 emergency department visits each year.
-Dr. Hafner says they treated people in the wake of the early January snow storm and expect that to continue because it’s easy to overdo when it comes to clearing snow.
+Dr. Hafner says it’s easy to overdo when it comes to clearing snow.

 Another risk for everyone during the winter months is ice, which can cause falls leading to broken bones, or even serious head injuries.